snsaiphoo/binf6110_assignment2/README.md

 #### 4.1 - Gene Mapping

-To summarize transcript-level estimates to the gene level, a transcript-to-gene mapping table, tx2gene, was created using the _Saccharomyces cerevisiae S288C_ gene annotation file `genomic.gtf` [16].
+To summarize transcript-level estimates to the gene level, a transcript-to-gene mapping table, `tx2gene`, was created using the _Saccharomyces cerevisiae S288C_ gene annotation file `genomic.gtf` [16].

-A `TxDb` object was generated using `makeTxDbFromGFF()` from the `GenomicFeatures` package [21], which allowed transcript IDs, TXNAME, to be matched to their corresponding `GENEID`.
+A `TxDb` object was generated using `makeTxDbFromGFF()` from the `GenomicFeatures` package [21], which allowed transcript IDs, `TXNAME`, to be matched to their corresponding `GENEID`.
 Minor naming inconsistencies were resolved by removing transcript version numbers to ensure compatibility.

 #### 4.2 - Creating the DESeq2 object